UPDATEDorange

 He announced the area’s new designation* at an event launching the first “non-intrusive” phase of a scientific exploration of the wreck.

-This screen grab from a video released by the Colombian Presidency on June 6, 2022, shows the shipwreck off the coast of Cartagena, in the Caribbean Sea, Colombia.
+Screen grab of a video released by the Colombian Presidency on June 6 2022, shows the shipwreck off the coast of Cartagena, in the Caribbean Sea, Colombia.
 One of the largest of the Spanish navy fleet, it was sunk by the British navy three centuries ago with its exceptional treasure.
 Picture: Colombian Presidency/AFP

-This screen grab from a video released by the Colombian Presidency on June 6, 2022, shows the shipwreck off the coast of Cartagena, in the Caribbean Sea, Colombia.
+Screen grab of a video released by the Colombian Presidency on June 6 2022, shows the shipwreck off the coast of Cartagena, in the Caribbean Sea, Colombia.
 One of the largest of the Spanish navy fleet, it was sunk by the British navy three centuries ago with its exceptional treasure.
 Picture: Colombian Presidency/AFP

 SAN JOSE’S CONTENTIOUS SPOILS*